Prompt Engineering · OrevateAI

 Before we dive into storage, let’s talk about what actually happens when sourdough goes stale.
 It’s not just about drying out.
 The primary culprit is a process called starch retrogradation.
 As the bread cools after baking, the starch molecules in the flour begin to recrystallize.
 This process causes the crumb to firm up and lose its moisture, making it feel dry and tough.
 Crucially, this happens most rapidly at refrigerator temperatures, which is why many bakers advise against it for fresh bread.

 Sourdough’s naturally lower pH due to fermentation actually helps slow down retrogradation compared to commercial yeast breads.
 This is one of its inherent advantages.
 However, the unique composition of sourdough, with its wild yeast and bacteria, also means its flavor profile can change subtly over time, which we want to manage.
+Studies suggest that while the fermentation process provides a natural preservative effect, the complex carbohydrates within the flour are still susceptible to the physical changes that lead to staleness.

 The Art of Room Temperature Storage